graphql/graphql-spec/spec/Section 3 -- Type System.md

 describe a GraphQL service's type system.
 Tools may use this definition language to provide utilities such as client code generation or service boot-strapping.

-GraphQL tools which only seek to provide GraphQL query execution may choose not to parse {TypeSystemDefinition}.
+GraphQL tools or services which only seek to execute GraphQL requests and not construct a new GraphQL schema may choose not to allow {TypeSystemDefinition}.

-A GraphQL Document which contains {TypeSystemDefinition} must not be executed;
-GraphQL execution services which receive a GraphQL Document containing type system definitions should return a descriptive error.
+Tools which only seek to produce schema and not execute requests may choose to only allow {TypeSystemDocument} and not allow {ExecutableDefinition} or {TypeSystemExtension} but should provide a descriptive error if present.

 Note: The type system definition language is used throughout the remainder of this specification document when illustrating example type systems.